 According to Quantum mechanics truth is relative not absolute.
 According to philosophy of some religions too truth is relative.
 So I cannot say what I am saying about Genetically Modified crops is absolute truth.
 But I will try to be as close to truth as possible while dealing with this topic dogged by confusion, suspicion, polarised opinion and recrimination.

-In a world where for every Monsanto, there will be a Vandana Shiva ( Indian activist who opposes GM crops), it is extremely difficult to come to a conclusion based on generalizations even for a scientifically literate person like me!
+In a world where for every Monsanto, there will be hundreds of Vandana Shivas ( Indian activist who opposes GM crops), it is extremely difficult to come to a conclusion based on generalizations even for a scientifically literate person like me!
 I think case by case study of the whole process of Genetically modified foods is important because one GM crop might differ from another, one experiment might differ from another and one cause (commercial) might differ from another (feeding the hungry) .

 There are several theories, both for and against GM foods and crops.
 Both supporters and skeptics are trying their best to push forward what they believe in as truth.
 But broad statements about the value or risks from genetically modified organisms are pretty much useless, according to experts.
 The details matter more.
 It is necessary to understand the cultural, social and psychological roots of reactions to GM.